 - Major General David M. Gregg’s cavalry division rode southwest toward Dinwiddie Court House with orders to intercept a large Confederate supply train moving up the Boydton Plank Road to Petersburg.

 - Major General Gouverneur K. Warren’s 5th Corps marched west to support Gregg’s right flank by blocking Vaughn Road.

 - Major General Andrew A. Humphreys’s 2nd Corps moved along the north side of Hatcher’s Run to a position above Burgess’s Mill near the Confederate lines.

 By 9:30 a.m., the 2nd Corps reached their destination opposite the Confederate defenses The unit dug in near Armstrong’s Mill.
 Humphreys deployed Brigadier General Thomas A. Smyth’s brigade on his left and Brigadier-General Gershom Mott’s division on his right.

-Opposing Humphreys on the Confederate side were Major General John Gordon’s Second Corps and Major General Henry Heth’s division.
+Opposing Humphreys on the Confederate side were the Second Corps of Major General John Gordon and the Division of Major General Henry Heth.
 By 4 p.m., Gordon concluded that Humphreys did not intend to attack and ordered Heth to assault the freshly constructed Union works.
 The focus of Heth’s advance was a gap in the Federal lines defended by Brevet Brigadier-General Robert McAllister’s 3rd Brigade.
 McAllister’s Yankees repulsed three Rebel assaults during a one-and-one-half-hour period.
 At dusk, the Greycoats gave up and retreated.